 An increase in revenues, cash flows, and profit margins can signal better future performance, while too much owner involvement and poor customer distribution can indicate higher risks.

 Choosing the best business valuation model can be tricky since every business is unique.
-Exitwise can help you recruit and work with top M&A experts to help you choose the best model, value your business, and offer insights for better future growth.
+Exitwise can help you recruit and work with top business valuation service experts to help you choose the best model, value your business, and offer insights for better future growth.

 Additionally, these experts can help you sell your business faster and at the best sale price if you are looking to exit.
 Let’s connect today so we can connect you with the best M&A experts to secure your business's future growth and successful exit.